p-christ/nn_builder/README.md

 ### Usage

-See this [colab notebook](https://colab.research.google.com/drive/1UdMT3aVSV0L5Rq11nyLHxMSVtTVZryhW) for demonstrations of how to use this module on famous datasets Boston Housing, MNIST and IMDB.
+See this [colab notebook](https://colab.research.google.com/drive/1UdMT3aVSV0L5Rq11nyLHxMSVtTVZryhW) for lots of examples of how to use the module.
 3 types of PyTorch and TensorFlow network are supported: NN, CNN and RNN.
 Each network takes the following arguments:

 | Field | Description | Default |
 | :---: | :----------: | :---: |